Call for Proposals

 • Research and development: projects with Technology Readiness Levels (TRL)1-6 via the design and implementation of innovative cybersecurity technologies, advancing the state-of-the-art, and supporting studies into emerging cybersecurity issues;

-• Commercialization: Projects that including new technology with TRL 7-9, developing products and services that address cybersecurity challenges in critical infrastructure protection, human-centric cybersecurity, network security, software security, and privacy protection; or
+• Commercialization: Projects that include new technology with TRL 7-9, developing products and services that address cybersecurity challenges in critical infrastructure protection, human-centric cybersecurity, network security, software security, and privacy protection; or

 • Training, upskilling, and reskilling: Projects that provide and build opportunities for cybersecurity and privacy professionals across myriad disciplines.